 Colleen Thompson, a spokeswoman for PacificSource, said about 2,500 of the company’s Central Oregon customers have been notified that their current plans will end with the calendar year.

-“There’s a misconception that Cover Oregon is the only path to individual coverage, and we’re helping people who clearly won’t qualify for tax subsidies enroll now, either direct with us or through an insurance agent,” Thompson wrote in an email.
+“There’s a misconception that Cover Oregon is the only path to individual coverage, and we’re helping people who clearly won’t qualify for tax subsidies enroll now, either directly with us or through an insurance agent,” Thompson wrote in an email.
 “They don’t need to enroll through Cover Oregon.”